 Phone: 040 6628 0000

-You will be surprised to know that Andhra Pradesh is the second largest store house of minerals in India, the first being Jharkhand!
+You will be surprised to know that Telangana is the second largest store house of minerals in India, the first being Jharkhand!
 Around 48 minerals have been found in various places on exploration in the State, including in areas around Hyderabad district where Secunderabad is located.
 These minerals include limestone, Fire Clay, asbestos, Quartz, Feldspar, Silica, Sand, Oil and Natural Gas, coal etc.

 Director of Mines and Geology,

 Agriculture in SecunderabadCentre for Sustainable Agriculture (CSA) in Secunderabad is into promotion and development of locally adapted farming systems and farming practices.
 For promoting ecological balance, organic farming is encouraged with minimum use of pesticides.
 Methods to conserve water are also adopted.
 Under Farmers-Consumers Co-operative Federation known as Sahaja Aharam, direct marketing is done.

 Centre for Sustainable Agriculture (CSA)